accessibility-luxembourg/accessibilite.public.lu/content/en/raam1/methodologie.md

 ##### iOS (macOS)

 Some methodology elements will offer you several test methods, often as an alternative to assistive technologies for evaluating elements.
-With iOS, it is possible to connect the terminal to a computer with macOS and use the **Accessibility Inspector** application.
+With iOS, it is possible to connect the device to a computer with macOS and use the **Accessibility Inspector** application.

 The **[Accessibility Inspector](https://developer.apple.com/library/archive/documentation/Accessibility/Conceptual/AccessibilityMacOSX/OSXAXTestingApps.html){lang=en}** is available from [Xcode](https://apps.apple.com/fr/app/xcode/id497799835?mt=12), used for developing mobile applications.
 This tool is useful for carrying out certain tests.
 To activate it, launch Xcode, then from Xcode, follow the path *Xcode &gt; Open Developer Tool &gt; Accessibility Inspector*.